juice-shop/multi-juicer/architecture.md

 ### Cleaner ↔ Kubernetes
 - Lists deployments with specific label selectors
 - Reads deployment annotations for activity timestamps
-- Deletes inactive deployments and services
+- Deletes inactive Juice Shop deployments.
+The matching Service and (when present) Secrets are owned by the deployment via `OwnerReferences` and garbage collected by Kubernetes

 ### Frontend ↔ Balancer Backend
 - HTTP API calls for team management and data retrieval